 What do people actually have?

-This summer, 31% of the drugs that our clients had were not what they expected.
-This is very different to previous years.
+This summer, 30% of the drugs that our clients had were not what they expected.
+This is very different from previous years.
 For the 2015/16 summer, 60% were not as expected and in the 2014/15 summer, 80% of drugs were not what people presumed them to be.

-This summer, if a sample wasn’t MDMA, it was likely to be cathinones (bath salts).
-We saw a wide range of these, with butylone and pentylone the most common.
-These are new substances, first appearing around 2010, and there is little information available about their risks.
-We also found other cathinones: 4-methylethcathinone, MDPV, mephedrone, methylone, mexedrone, MDPBP, and ethylone.
-These were often mixed with other cathinones or with substances from other drug families, potentially increasing the risk of harm.
+This summer, if a sample wasn’t MDMA, it was likely to be a cathinone (‘bath salts’).
+We saw a wide range of these, with n-ethylpentylone, a new and unpredictable cathinone, the most common.
+Other identified cathinones included: methylone, mexedrone, 1-methylepentedrone, and pentedrone.
+Concerningly, we also found two distinct new cathinones that have not yet been identified and have not been found by other testing groups overseas.
+Cathinones are new substances, first appearing in NZ around 2010, and there is little information available about their risks.
+We also found cathinones mixed with other substances, potentially increasing the risk of harm.

-In previous years, up to half of what people hoped was LSD was actually an NBOMe – a much more dangerous family of drugs.
-This summer, the amount of NBOMe was down to less than 15% of presumed LSD.
+In previous years, up to half of what people thought was LSD was actually an NBOMe – a much more dangerous family of drugs.
+This summer, the amount of NBOMe was down to less than 10% of presumed LSD.

-Almost every sample (99%) that we could identify did contain some psychoactive, even if it was not as desired.
+Almost every sample (99%) that we could identify did contain some psychoactive, even if it was not the desired substance.
 Samples that did not contain psychoactives instead contained substances such as glucose, sucrose, and aspirin.